Getting into Google’s Answer Box or Position Zero

 And you’ll also find them at the bottom of the SERP.

-These are the words and phrases you should be working into your answer page if you are trying to earn position 0 for that query.
+These are the words and phrases you should be working on your answer page if you are trying to earn position 0 for that query.
 You can also look at the related searches SERPs to determine if there are other Answer Box opportunities to go after, or at the very least, any easier ones you should try to tackle first.

 Use How To Lists on the Page as Appropriate

 Use ‘how to’ or other lists on your page as appropriate.
 If you use random files in no particular order or focus, consider adding “Step 1, Step 2, etc.” to each of the bullets as appropriate to make it easier for Google to interpret it.